caspule/caspule/docs/source/usage/example_system_setup.rst

 ====================

 This section walks through a complete, working example:
-1. Defining a small polymer system
+1. Defining a small polymer system and generate initial configuration (.data) file
-2. Running the pipeline to generate initial data
-3. Launching a short LAMMPS simulation
+2. Launching a short LAMMPS simulation
-4. Examining the key output files and results
+3. Examining the key output files and results

-Running the Pipeline and Generating Initial Condition
+Generating Initial Condition
 -----------------------------------------------------

 Below is a line-by-line breakdown of the key commands in `create_InitCoor.sh`.
 Each code snippet is followed by its purpose.